Save Me (Aimee Mann song): Reception

-"Save Me" was nominated for an Academy Award for Best Original Song.
-Mann performed it at the 72nd Academy Awards.
-It lost to "You'll Be in My Heart", by Phil Collins, from the Disney film Tarzan.
+Mann performed "Save Me" at the 72nd Academy Awards, where it was nominated for an Academy Award for Best Original Song.
+It lost to "You'll Be in My Heart" by Phil Collins, from the animated Disney film Tarzan.
 "Save Me" was also nominated for a Grammy Award for Best Female Pop Vocal Performance.
-Mann later said the song "really gave a blood transfusion to my career.
+Mann later said it "really gave a blood transfusion to my career.
 But it wasn't like I went from playing to five people to 5,000 people.
 It was just a real influx of energy."

-Reviewing a Mann performance in 2013, The Guardian wrote that "'Save Me' remains a piquant delight that is worthy of Joni Mitchell in her prime".
+Reviewing a Mann performance in 2013, the Guardian Ian Gittins wrote that "'Save Me' remains a piquant delight that is worthy of Joni Mitchell in her prime".
 In 2022, Pitchfork named "Save Me" the 193rd-best song of the 1990s.
 The Pitchfork critic Eric Torres wrote: "Subtly informed by a long period of disappointment, 'Save Me' is wry but surefooted ...
 The featherlight production and songwriting belie its inevitable punch: here, Mann underscores the raw tenderness that comes with searching for help."

 Music video

-The music video, shot during the filming of Magnolia, was directed by the film's director, Paul Thomas Anderson, and uses many of the film's actors, including Julianne Moore, Philip Seymour Hoffman, Tom Cruise, William H. Macy, and John C. Reilly.
+The music video, shot during the filming of Magnolia, was directed by the Magnolia director, Paul Thomas Anderson, and uses many of the actors, including Julianne Moore, Philip Seymour Hoffman, Tom Cruise, William H. Macy, and John C. Reilly.
 The video inserts Mann into various scenes from the film as she performs the song.
-Unlike many such music videos, the "Save Me" video used no digital manipulation; the scenes were shot at the end of filming days with Mann and actors who were asked to stay in place.
+The video uses no digital manipulation; the scenes were shot at the end of filming days with Mann and actors who were asked to stay in place.